rhevorn/shape/docs/API.md

 - `Transform` never validates.
 - `Validate` never transforms.
-- Schema JSON operations run Decode → Transform → Validate.
+- JSON, form, and query operations run Decode → Transform → Validate.
 - `Validate` aggregates up to `validate.DefaultMaxIssues`.
 - `ValidateFirst` returns at most one issue and stops evaluation.
 - Transform steps preserve the order in which their fluent methods are called.